Dorados de Chihuahua: Return to the Mexican League

-Independent Semi Pro State Baseball 1985–2002
+Independent Semi Pro State Baseball

 For much of the next 20 years Chihuahua was without a professional team, instead a sponsored independent city team was organized to play against other independent teams in the surrounding area.
 Many college and high school players from the Texas-Louisiana league, along with stragglers form the now defunct Western League spent time playing among these teams gaining valuable experience and giving the crowds a great show.
 Some of the greatest imports from the US during this time were: pitcher Duke Richards later with the Alexandria Aces 19 wins and 3 losses, catcher Moose Edmunds from the Bend Bandits, .329 avg with 15 home runs and 4 steals of home (two coming in one game), outfielder George Wallace Johnson Jr 62 Stolen Bases, and Tim Leone cut from the Edinburg Roadrunners, was a heavy hitting first baseman who clubbed an amazing 40 home runs in one season for Chihuahua.

-Mexican League 2003–2010
+Third stint in the Mexican League

-2003 marked official talks and action to bring Chihuahua back into the LMB, along with its cousin Juarez.
-In 2007 The Mexican League announced the San Luis Potosí Tuneros were moving to the city of Chihuahua, where the team became known as the Dorados.
+In 2003, official talks were held and actions were made to bring Dorados de Chihuahua back into the LMB, along with the team from Juárez.
+In 2007 The Mexican League announced the Tuneros de San Luis Potosí were moving to the city of Chihuahua.
 The Tuneros finished out of the playoffs in 2007 with an overall record of 49-61, which ranked 15th among 16 Liga teams in attendance.
 Just over 68,000 fans turned out for games in San Luis Potosí for an average of about 1,200 fans per game.
-Only the perpetually cash-strapped Campeche Piratas did worse at the gate.
-Although the Tuneros never won an LMB pennant in San Luis, the old Chihuahua Dorados failed to even make the Mexican League playoffs in twelve seasons in the 1970s and 1980s.
+Only the perpetually cash-strapped Piratas de Campeche did worse at the gate.
+Although the Tuneros never won an LMB pennant in San Luis, the old Dorados de Chihuahaua failed to even make the Mexican League playoffs in twelve seasons in the 1970s and 1980s.
 The new Dorados featured such holdovers from the Tuneros as Sharnol Adriana, Darryl Brinkley and Pat O'Sullivan.

-As the Liga's most northwesterly city after Tijuana, the Dorados remained in the LMB Northern Division until 2010.
+As the Liga's most northwesterly city after Tijuana, the Dorados remained in the LMB Northern Division until 2010, when they were sold and became the Rieleros de Aguascalientes, despite rumors that the Dorados would move to Nuevo Laredo.